JoeSz/Exopite-Multifilter-Multi-Sorter-WordPress-Plugin/README.txt

 == Changelog ==

+= 1.0.4 - 2017-07-18 =
+* Added: options to choose between additive and subtractive query.
+* Added: options to randomize query.
+* Added: options to display meta.
+* Added: AJAX nonce.

 = 1.0.3 - 2017-03-21 =
-* Automatic Update
-https://github.com/YahnisElsts/wp-update-server
+* Added: update function (for private hosting). <br />
+This will be removed if plugin is submitted to WordPress repository. https://github.com/YahnisElsts/wp-update-server

 = 1.0.2 - 2017-03-05 =
 * Improvement: Automatic script and style versioning for local css and js files based on file time. https://www.doitwithwp.com/enqueue-scripts-styles-automatic-versioning/

 = 1.0.1 - 2017-03-04 =
-* Add: restore previous session (localstorage)
+* Added: restore previous session (localstorage).
-* Add: more filters
+* Added: more filters.

 = 1.0 =
 * Initial release.